IOS 4: Performance and battery issues

 iPhone 3G users reported performance and battery issues after upgrading to iOS 4.
 Apple started an investigation of the matter in July 2010.
 In November, Apple was sued for the issues, with an unsatisfied customer alleging "violating the Consumer Legal Remedies Act, unfair business practices, and false and deceptive advertising", with further allegations that Apple knew its software would cause problems on older models.
 Apple never responded to the allegations, but wrote in a reply to another unsatisfied customer in August 2010 that updates were "coming soon".

 Alarm clock

 In all versions of iOS 4, the alarm clock in the clock app had a problem in DST when it would go off an hour too early or too late.

 Antenna problems

 Upon its release, some iPhone 4 users reported having technical problems with the phone's antennas.
 Apple attempted to fix the issue in software with iOS 4.0.1, but failed to do so.

 Supported devices

-The first-generation iPhone and the first-generation iPod Touch cannot run iOS 4 and above due to hardware limitations, though the iPhone 3G did receive iOS 4, despite it having the same processor as the iPhone 2G.
-This marked the first time Apple dropped support for older devices.
+iOS 4 drops support for the first-generation iPhone and first-generation iPod Touch.

+The first-generation iPod Touch did not receive support due to hardware limitations.
+This marks the first time Apple has dropped support for an iPhone while retaining support for another model featuring the same or a less powerful system on a chip.
+The iPhone 3GS and iPod Touch (3rd generation) has partial support, and the iPhone 3G and iPod Touch (2nd generation) have limited support.